 Factors to Consider While Selecting Busbars

 You need to consider certain factors before choosing the busbar sizes—these include current carrying capacity, surface gradient, performance, etc. Electrical and mechanical stresses like short circuit fault currents should be considered to withstand thermal stresses.
 Also, the short circuit effects that cause stress to the clamps and connectors need to be well addressed.
-In designing a power system for selecting bars should factors such as ambient temperature, operating temperature, height from sea level, voltage level, short circuit current, type of bar coverage, and the number of busbars in each phase, considered.
+Let's check out the factors considered in selecting bars factors:

-Let’s now take a glance at the various types of busbar systems and know more about them:
+Let’s now take a glance at the various types of busbar systems and learn more about them:

 - Single Busbar System